Catch Cybercriminals With the Latest Tools

 The number of ways fraud and cybercrime can be committed is dizzying: Piracy, espionage, denial-of-service attacks, hacking, identity fraud, dissemination of worms and viruses.
 These are just a few of the ways cybercriminals inflict harm.

-In Utica College’s online Bachelor of Science in Cybersecurity with the Cybercrime and Fraud Investigation specialization, you’ll gain experience using cryptography, computer forensics, and steganography techniques.
+In Utica University’s online Bachelor of Science in Cybersecurity with the Cybercrime and Fraud Investigation specialization, you’ll gain experience using cryptography, computer forensics, and steganography techniques.
 You’ll learn to leverage the latest technologies to conduct cybercrime and fraud investigations and bring white-collar criminals to justice.

 Companies need cybersecurity professionals who can lead efforts to prevent and detect fraudulent activity, then minimize damage if or when it occurs.
 According to the 2018 Global Economic Crime and Fraud Survey:2